isel-leic-ipw/2425i-IPW-LEIC34D/Lesson04/part09_en.md

 ---
 ## Exercises

+1. Implement an application that fetches the an URL from the book Eloquent Javascript (e.g., [https://eloquentjavascript.net/11_async.html](https://eloquentjavascript.net/11_async.html)) and print the title page.
+The title page is a string surrounded by the tags `<title>` and `</title>`.

-1. Implement an application that fetches an URL and counts the occurrence of a given word in the content response.
+2. Implement an application that fetches an URL and counts the occurrence of a given word in the content response.

-2. Implement the async/await version for the example available at: [examples/fs-promise/fs-promise-chaining.mjs](examples/fs-promise/fs-promise-chaining.mjs).
+3. Implement the async/await version for the example available at: [examples/fs-promise/fs-promise-chaining.mjs](examples/fs-promise/fs-promise-chaining.mjs).
 The goal is to read a text file and writing the first line in another file.

-3. Implement two versions of an application that fetches more than one URL and counts the occurrence of a given word in the content response of each one.
+4. Implement two versions of an application that fetches more than one URL and counts the occurrence of a given word in the content response of each one.
     1. Using Promises explicitly
     2. Using the async/await style

-4. Implement two versions of an application to read a JSON file (available at: [examples/fs-promise/fruits.json](examples/fs-promise/fruits.jsons)) and write in another file an object with a single property named "links".
+5. Implement two versions of an application to read a JSON file (available at: [examples/fs-promise/fruits.json](examples/fs-promise/fruits.jsons)) and write in another file an object with a single property named "links".
 The property value is an array with the links of the fruit images from the original object.
     1. Using Promises explicitly
     2. Using the async/await style